ORCID/niso-workshop-2017/docs/collect.md

 In our first few API requests, we already knew which ORCID iD to use (our own!) and we read/searched public information, which didn't require any permission from the user.

-In practice, you'll need to gather up iDs for researchers whose ORCID records you want to read, update, or associate with records in your own system AND get permission to take certain actions, like adding information to their ORCID records.
+In practice, you'll need to gather up iDs for researchers whose ORCID records your interested in.
+The best way to do this is to get authenticated iDs from those researchers.

-In this section, we'll use the Member API to get an authenticated ORCID iD and record access permission.
+In this section, we'll use the Sandbox Member API to get an authenticated ORCID iD.
+This process can also be completed using the Public API.

 **Authenticated iDs**

 ORCID is about disambiguation,it's important that you get the correct iD for each researcher.
 The best way to do this is to collect **Authenticated ORCID iDs**, which means that each researcher signs into their ORCID account and authorizes your system to obtain their iD.
 [Learn more about Authenticated iDs](https://orcid.org/blog/2017/02/20/whats-so-special-about-signing)

-**Record access permission**

-Control over access to data in your ORCID record is one of [ORCID's core princples](https://orcid.org/about/what-is-orcid/principles).
-While you can read public ORCID data without the record owner's involvement, some API actions require permission:

-* Get an Authenticated ORCID iD
-* Read non-public data (items with privacy set to 'Trusted parties')
-* Add/update record data

 **OAuth 2.0**

-Getting an Authenticated iD and record access permission from a user involves following [OAuth 2.0](https://oauth.net/2/), an industry-standard protocol for authorization.
+Getting an Authenticated iD from a user involves following [OAuth 2.0](https://oauth.net/2/), an industry-standard protocol for authorization.
 OAuth allows a user to give a website or application access to account information stored on another site, without giving that site their password.

 If you've ever signed into a site using Google or Facebook instead of your credentials for that particular site, you've already used OAuth!